-Referring your patients to the Get Healthy Service has numerous benefits:
+Benefits of referring people to the Get Healthy Service

 Download the 'NSW Get Healthy Information and Coaching Service: The First Five Years 2009 - 2013' evaluation report for more information.

 Download the "The Get Healthy Information and Coaching Service Aboriginal Program Evidence and Evaluation Report" for more information.